 Liberty is the UK’s largest civil liberties organization and a recognized leader in advancing human rights.
 With over 15,000 members, Liberty has been championing human rights since 1934.
 Liberty uses a powerful combination of public mobilization, strategic litigation, policy analysis, and investigative journalism to defend the rights of everyone, including migrants.
 It also provides free expert legal advice on human rights issues through its Advice & Information service.

-Liberty works in several areas related to migrant rights: exposing and challenging policies designed to make a hostile environment for migrants; ending indefinite immigration detention; protecting the UK human rights framework; and addressing the threat to human rights posed by state surveillance and the use of new technology.
+Liberty aims to achieve a UK where everyone is treated with dignity, fairness and respect, no matter who they are or where they come from.
+This involves working in several areas related to migrants’ rights: exposing and challenging policies designed to make a hostile environment for migrants; protecting the UK human rights framework; stopping disproportionate policing against marginalized groups and addressing the threat to human rights posed by state surveillance and the use of discriminatory technology.

 Unbound has supported Liberty with general operating support since 2019.
 It advances our System strategy area.

 Challenging injustice, defending freedom, and making the UK a fairer, more equal place for everybody.